-ISDIN has teamed up with Dr. Simmons O’Brien, dermatologist, to undeerstand how to detect the early signs of melanoma, what people should look for when doing a self-examination and how we can help prevent this disease by using sun protection.
+ISDIN has teamed up with Dr. Simmons O’Brien, leading dermatologist, to help others understand how to detect the early signs of melanoma and stop cancer in its tracks.
+What people should look for when doing a self-examination?
+And how we can help prevent this disease by using sun protection?
+Dr. Simmons explains more…

-Why is it important to detect a melanoma early?
+Why is it important to detect melanoma early?

 - Border irregularity